 The frequencies defined in the Maintenance Plans are encapsulated in SAP-PM.
-This system provides schedules and frequency guidelines for maintenance on Vector's transmission pipeline assets.
+This system provides schedules and frequency guidelines for maintenance on Vector's assets.

-6.2.3 Asset Maintenance Field Services
+6.3.5 Maintenance Field Services

-Asset inspections and maintenance work is delivered by Vector's Transmission Services team in the SD group to the standards and inspection schedules for each class of asset defined by the AI group.
+Asset inspections and maintenance work is delivered by Vector's Transmission Services team to the standards and inspection schedules for each class of asset defined by the Transmission Asset Manager.